repnz/windbg-cheat-sheet/README.md

 .<command> - run a command.
 This command is built-into the debugger !<command> - run an extension.
-Some extensions arrive by default, like "!process" Control-C - Abort Long Running Operation
+Some extensions arrive by default, like "!process" Control-Break - Abort Long Running Operation / Debug Break

 ## Exploring Modules And Symbols